feluxe/cmdi/README.md

 ### Customizing the Result of a command function

-A command always returns a `CmdResult` object, for which the `@command` wrapper function automatically guesses the values, which is good enough in many situations.
-But sometimes you need fine grained control over the output, e.g. to create function specific return codes:
+A command always returns a `CmdResult` object, for which the `@command` wrapper function automatically sets the values for the fields (`code`, `status`, `color`, ...), which is good enough in many situations.
+But sometimes you need fine grained control over the return values, e.g. to create function specific return codes.
+In these situations you can explicitly return a `CmdResult` object with some or all of the fields set by yourself:

 ```python
 @command